servercharlie/awesome-html5gamedev/README.md

 ### What the f*ck is CrossWalk?
 - The CrossWalk enables you to use the most advanced web innovations in your Android and Cordova apps.
+- Simply put, if you want to harness the power of WebGL (and helluva bunch of other features), use CrossWalk!

+- From the crosswalk-project.org homepage:
+  - **Include the Crosswalk Project web runtime with your hybrid Android or Cordova / PhoneGap app, and users will consistently see it through a predictable, powerful WebView based on _Google Chromium_.**
+  - Get consistent, predictable behavior by reducing Android device fragmentation.
+  - Use the latest web innovations and APIs.
+Provide a feature rich experience on all Android 4.0+ devices.
+  - Easily debug with Chrome DevTools.
+  - Improve the performance of your HTML, CSS, and JavaScript.

 |HTML5 feature|Without the Crosswalk Project|With the Crosswalk Project|
 |:-----------------:|:----:|:---:|